Ann Partridge: Career

 While serving in the role of Director for Young Women with Breast Cancer and Adult Survivorship Program at Dana-Farber, Partridge received a $1.75 million, 5-year grant for the program to continue conducting research.
-She was recognized for her efforts in 2018 with the American Association for Cancer Research's Outstanding Investigator Award for Breast Cancer Research.
+In addition to being the recipient to the 2018 American Association for Cancer Research's Outstanding Investigator Award for her Breast Cancer Research, she also received the 2024 European Society of Medicinal Oncology (ESMO) Award.

 The following year, Partridge was the recipient of the 2019 Ellen L. Stovall Award for Advancement of Cancer Survivorship Care.

 She is currently the vice chair, medical oncology, and director of the Adult Survivorship Program at Dana-Farber Cancer Institute and Brigham and Women's Hospital and Professor of Medicine at Harvard Medical School.
+In addition to this, Partridge is actively a Susan G. Komen Chief Scientific Advisor and a Clinical Research Professor for the American Cancer Society.

 Personal life

 Partridge married Jon Mitchell in 1998 and they have three daughters together.
-Mitchell has served as the mayor of New Bedford, Massachusetts, since 2012.
+Mitchell has served as the mayor of New Bedford, Massachusetts since 2012.